Online Distributional Regression: Forecasting Study for Electricity Prices

-\paragraph{Scoring Rules} We benchmark forecasts using established, proper probabilistic scoring rules \citep{gneiting2008probabilistic, gneiting2011making, gneiting2014probabilistic, nowotarski2018recent}.
-For the mean prediction, we employ the Root Mean Squared Error (RMSE) and the Mean Absolute Error (MAE).
-We evaluate the Coverage (CR) and the Interval Score (IS, also known as Winkler Score, see \cite{bracher2021evaluating}) for the 50\%{}, 75\%{}, 90\%{} and 95\%{} prediction intervals (PI).
-For the full predictive distribution, we evaluate the Log Score (LS) and the continuous ranked probability score (CRPS) using the approximation via the Pinball Score (PS) on a dense grid of quantiles $\QQ = \{0.01, 0.02, 0.03, ..., 0.99\}$.
+We benchmark forecasts using established, strictly proper probabilistic scoring rules \citep{gneiting2008probabilistic, gneiting2011making, gneiting2014probabilistic, nowotarski2018recent}.
+For the mean prediction, we employ the Root Mean Squared Error (RMSE), and \review{for the median prediction, we use the} Mean Absolute Error (MAE).
+We evaluate the Coverage (COV) and the Interval Score \citep[IS, also known as Winkler Score, see ][]{bracher2021evaluating} for the \review{50\%{} and 80\%{}} prediction intervals (PI).
+For the full predictive distribution, we evaluate the Log Score (LS) and the continuous ranked probability score (CRPS) using the approximation via the Pinball Score (PS) on a dense grid of quantiles $\mathcal{Q} = \{0.01, 0.02, 0.03, \ldots, 0.99\}$.
 The implementation of the scoring rules is provided by the \texttt{scoringrules} package \citep{zanetta_scoringrules_2024}.
-We evaluate the statistical significance of the difference in predictive accuracy using the Diebold-Mariano test \cite{diebold2002comparing, diebold2015comparing}.
+We evaluate the statistical significance of the difference in predictive accuracy using the Diebold-Mariano test \citep{diebold2002comparing, diebold2015comparing}. \review{For the coverage, we evaluate the Kupiec-test (see \cite{kupiec1995techniques}) per hour $h$.
+Detailed definitions of the scoring rules and the statistical tests can be found in Appendix~\ref{app:scoring_rules}}.
+Lastly, we evaluate the computation time for all forecasting studies.